Wimal Weerawansa: Career

-Weerawansha fell out with the leadership of JVP and was suspended from the party in March 2008, on accusations of corruption, espionage and extra-marital affairs.
-This decision was taken by JVP's executive committee and was approved by majority votes.
+Weerawansa fell out with the leadership of JVP and was suspended from the party in March 2008, on accusations of corruption, espionage and extra-marital affairs.
+This decision was taken by the executive committee of the JVP and was approved by a majority vote.
 In May 2008, several dissident JVP MPs led by Weerawansa formed the National Freedom Front (NFF) (or the Jathika Nidahas Peramuna).
-The NFF joined the UPFA government in December 2008.
-Weerawansa was re-elected at the 2010 parliamentary election.
-He was appointed Minister of Construction, Engineering Services, Housing and Common Amenities after the election.
-He lost his ministerial position following the January 2015 presidential election.
-He was re-elected at the August 2015 parliamentary election.
-Weerawansha was appointed as the Minister of Small & Medium Business and Enterprise Development, Industries and Supply chain Management in November 2019 following the 2019 presidential election.
+The NFF rejoined the UPFA government in December 2008.
+Weerawansa was re-elected at the 2010 parliamentary election, and was appointed Minister of Construction, Engineering Services, Housing and Common Amenities after the election.
+He lost his ministerial position following the 2015 presidential election.
+He was re-elected at the 2015 parliamentary election.
+Weerawansa was appointed as the Minister of Small & Medium Business and Enterprise Development, Industries and Supply chain Management in November 2019 following the 2019 presidential election.

 Weerawansa was appointed as Minister of Industries in 2020 under Gotabaya Rajapaksa, but was later stripped of his ministerial portfolios on 3 March 2022.

 On 4 September 2022, after defecting from the ruling Sri Lanka People's Freedom Alliance, Weerawansa founded the Supreme Lanka Coalition along with seven other small leftist and nationalist parties.
 In January 2023, the SLC formed the Freedom People's Alliance with the SLFP and the Freedom People's Congress.

+In October 2024, Wimal Weerawansa announced that the NFF would not be participating in the upcoming parliamentary elections, in hopes of increasing chances of the JVP-led National People's Power, led by president Anura Kumara Dissanayake, winning a majority in Parliament.